johann-solo/om-go/site/content/blog/2017-08-01-yoghurt-peach-popsicles.md

 image: null
 categories: blog
 tags: food
-excerpt: <p>​Best way to eat popsicles for breakfast &mdash; a perfect hot weather treat with only the good stuff in it!</p>
+excerpt: ​Best way to eat popsicles for breakfast &mdash; a perfect hot weather treat with only the good stuff in it!
 ---
 ​
 It's really hot over here &mdash; like right from the get go!
 Not from 9 or 10 but right from 6AM.
 I'm also a morning coffee drinker so my internal temp is usually sky high before I leave my home (can anyone relate or is it just me?) so these little pops are the perfect cooling breakfast that I can even take on the go.
 Not only are they practical for hot weather, they are also quite delicious!